 Communications Team: What’s your take on luck as it pertains to your career path, and finding your course in general?

-Courtney: In the words of “The Boss,” fellow New Jersey native (holla!) and one of my all-time favorites, Bruce Springsteen… “When it comes to luck, you make your own.”
-I believe wholeheartedly in this sentiment.
+It is my belief that we make our own luck in life!
 I grew up with two extremely hard-working parents who instilled in me that you earn everything you get in this life, and the more you put in, the more you get out.
 For example, I have been an athlete my whole life.
 From a young age, I was competing at a very high level, and was determined to make something of my athletic career.
 However, I knew that relying purely on my “talent” alone was not going to get me very far, and it simply would just not be enough.
 It was imperative for me to work harder than my competition day in and day out and to consistently get better by exploring my own weaknesses and improving on them.

 Looking back on that period of my life, I have learned that I have actually carried that mindset into my career as a recruiter.
 I believe there are so many parallels, and I also believe it’s why I’ve been able to succeed and do well.
 The best part of this job is working with people, and understanding their stories and what they want their paths to be ー and in many cases, helping them find that path.
 It’s so fulfilling to me to meet people coming from all different walks of life…hearing their stories, learning about their current career situation, finding out what motivates them.
 That is what drives me, and in turn, it becomes a personal mission for me to make the best long-term match for them and (hopefully) change their lives for the better.
 When I’m working a candidate through an interview process, it takes me right back to high school basketball and I get those same pre-game jitters and my adrenaline starts pumping the same way it did before a big game!

 Communications Team: Finding that perfect job can feel a lot like seeking out a four-leaf clover in an endless field of greens.
-It can feel impossible after a while.
+It can feel impossible after a whileー especially these days.
 What advice do you have for job seekers who are in need of some lucky charms?